This post may contain affiliate links. Learn more.

 There’s the convenience factor, of course (you can shave with less fuss), but also the fact that today’s best electric razors provide a close, comfortable shave that rivals that of manual shaving.

 Not all electric razors are made the same, however, and, for our money, we think Philips Norelco makes some of the best shavers you’ll find.
 The Philips Norelco Electric Shavers will not only be more convenient to use, but will also give you a clean shave, much unlike manual razors.In a hurry?
 Here are our top picks:

-We’ll also look at things to consider when buying a Norelco shaver, how to use a Norelco razor to get the best shave, and how Norelco stacks up against other electric shaver brands.
+We’ll also look at things to consider when buying a Norelco shaver the product description, how to use a Norelco razor to get the best shave, the different settings on it, and how Norelco stacks up against other electric shaver brands.

 The trick, then, is to choose the PN electric razor that best suits you, your whiskers, and your skin.
 There’s no doubt that you’ll find one that does, but here are some things to consider when choosing between the many Philips Norelco makes and models.

 Foil shavers were the first type of electric razors to hit the market – thanks to the efforts of shaving icon Jacob Schick many moons ago – and are recognizable by their thin, curved metal foil that covers oscillating blades.

 Rotary shavers, a more modern invention, feature three rotating shaving heads that pivot.
 You can shave your face in circular motions with a rotary shaver; the design of a foil shaver limits you to a straight line, up-and-down movements.
 Rotary shavers also cut your hair in a different shape and pattern than foil shavers, giving you a distinct shave.

 Each type – foil and rotary – has its advantages and disadvantages.